 Do You Have a Diagnosis Of Non-Hodgkin Lymphoma?

-It is difficult for most people to put a finger on why they developed cancer.
-Some people, however, can link their diagnosis to occupational exposure, such as the occupations listed above.
+It is difficult for most people to put a finger on why they develop cancer.
+Some people, however, can link their diagnosis to occupational exposure, such as the occupations above.
 In these cases, it is important that workers understand that they have legal rights.